Antitrust Acts Definition

 - Section 18 gives the trade regulation rule, which treats the violators of section 5(a).

-- Keeps a Check on M&A Activities: If two very big firms file for a business combination, they will have to get approval from the antitrust authorities.
+- Keeps a Check on M&A Activities: If two very big firms file for a business combinationA Business CombinationA business combination is a type of transaction in which one organization acquires the other organization and therefore assumes control of the other organization's business activities and employees.
+In simple terms, it is a consolidation of two or more businesses to achieve a common goal by eliminating competition., they will have to get approval from the antitrust authorities.
 This keeps a check on mergers, which can create monopolies and are not in the best interest of the consumers.

 - Small Business Protection: Unfair practices such as predatory pricing, which force smaller businesses to get out of the industry, are checked.
 This maintains the supply of the product and healthy competition among the producers, keeping the price in the market competitive.